clawpack/doc/doc/googleearth_plotting.rst

   Set to `True` if this figure should be used to determine the initial camera position in Google Earth.
-The initial camera position will be centered over this figure, and at an elevation equal to approximately twice the width of the figure, in meters.
-By default, the first figure created will be used to set the initial view.
+The initial camera position will be centered over this figure at an elevation equal to approximately twice the width of the figure, in meters.
+By default, the first figure encountered with the `use_for_kml` attribute set to *True* will be used to set the initial view.

 .. attribute:: kml_figsize :  [size_x_inches,size_y_inches]